-Home Credentials Practice FAQ Contact Information Location Vitae Publications Presentations
+Home Credentials Practice FAQ Contact Information Directions Vitae Publications Presentations

 Credentials

 I am a Georgia licensed psychologist who is board certified in Clinical Psychology, based on examination by the American Board of Professional Psychology (ABPP).
-I am also board certified in Neuropsychology (ABPN) and Medical Psychotherapy (ABMP).
-I have completed four years of college, five years of doctoral education, one year of supervised internship, and two years of post-doctoral residency.
-I have undergone training and have conducted research in several forms of psychotherapy, with an emphasis on cognitive-behavioral forms of therapy.
+I am also board certified in Neuropsychology, based on examination by the American Board of Professional Neuropsychology (ABN).

 I am a former President of the Georgia Psychological Association (GPA), and served on the GPA Board of Directors for over 12 years.
 I am a member of the American Psychological Association (APA), the American Counseling Association (ACA), the National Academy of Neuropsychology (NAN), and the American College of Professional Neuropsychology.

-My bibliography includes three books published by Professional Resource Press (PRP), and over 100 published articles and professional seminars in specialty areas related to professional ethics, career decisions, diagnostic consultation, and cognitive-behavioral psychotherapy.
-I am the author of Risk Management: Clinical, Ethical, and Legal Guidelines for Successful Practice (2008), which is a resource book for handling complex ethical dilemmas in clinical practice.
-I also wrote Ethical Risk Management (1999), which is a handbook of ethical practice guidelines for mental health professionals.
-I am the author of the Multiaxial Diagnostic Inventory - Revised Edition (1999), which is a criterion-referenced diagnostic assessment instrument for mental health professionals.
-I am also the author of Clinical Assessment: A Handbook for Mental Health Professionals (1983), which is a handbook of clinical interviewing guidelines published by the Division of Mental Health and Mental Retardation, Georgia Department of Human Resources.
+My bibliography includes three books and one assessment instrument published by Professional Resource Press (PRP), as well as over 100 published articles and professional seminars in specialty areas related to professional ethics, diagnostic assessment, and cognitive-behavioral psychotherapy.
+I am the author of Risk Management: Clinical, Ethical, and Legal Guidelines for Successful Practice (Second Edition, 2015), which is a handbook of ethical practice guidelines for mental health professionals.
+I am the author of Ethical Risk Management (Second Edition, 2012), which is a resource book for handling complex ethical dilemmas in clinical practice.
+I am the author of the Multiaxial Diagnostic Inventory - Revised Edition (1999), which is a diagnostic assessment instrument for mental health professionals.
+I am the author of Clinical Assessment: A Handbook for Mental Health Professionals (1983), which is a handbook of clinical interviewing guidelines published by the Division of Mental Health and Mental Retardation, Georgia Department of Human Resources.

 For over 10 years, I served as Editor of the Georgia Psychologist magazine, which is the official publication of the Georgia Psychological Association.
 In 2009, I was honored to become Editor Emeritus of GPA.
-As a writer, I have often observed that life is lived in chapters: It is best understood when looking backward, but it is best lived when looking forward.
+As a writer, I have observed that life is lived in chapters: It is best understood when looking backward, but it is best lived when looking forward.
+As a counselor, I look forward to helping you write the next chapter of your life.